magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 	  "deleted_at": null
 	}

-### Validate and activate {#validate}
+### Validate and activate snippets for a version {#validate}
-When you add the VCL snippet, Fastly creates and assigns it to your service.
-Next, you should verify the entered VCL snippet validates with Fastly.
-Use the following command entering specifics for the snippet to validate:
+When you add the VCL snippet(s) to the version, Fastly creates and assigns it to your service per that version number.
+Next, you should verify the entered VCL snippet(s) validates with Fastly.
+Use the following command to validate all snippets for the version:

 	curl -H "Fastly-Key: {FASTLY_API_TOKEN}" -H 'Content-Type: application/json' -H "Accept: application/json" -X GET https://api.fastly.com/service/{Service ID}/version/{Editable Version #}/validate

 Fastly should return: `"status": "ok"`.
-If you received an OK, activate the VCL snippet for that service:
+If you received an OK, activate the version for that service:

-Assuming no errors (if there are errors, fix them before proceeding), the last step is to activate the version:
+Assuming no errors (if there are errors, fix them before proceeding), the last step is to activate the version with the following command.
+All VCL snippets associated with the version activate.

 	curl -H "Fastly-Key: {FASTLY_API_TOKEN}" -H 'Content-Type: application/json' -H "Accept: application/json" -X PUT https://api.fastly.com/service/{Service ID}/version/{Editable Version #}/activate

-If received errors back from Fastly, track down the errors and edit the VCL snippet using this command:
+If your received errors back from Fastly, track down the errors and update the specific snippet with the following command.
+Make sure to use the same version number you are working to activate.

 	curl -X PUT -s https://api.fastly.com/service/<Service ID>/version/<Editable Version #>/snippet/<Snippet Name e.g my_regular_snippet> -H "Fastly-Key:FASTLY_API_TOKEN" -H 'Content-Type: application/x-www-form-urlencoded' --data $'content=if ( req.url ) {\n set req.http.my-snippet-test-header = \"affirmative\";\n}';

-## Manage VCL snippets with curl {#manage-vcl}
+## Manage regular VCL snippets with curl {#manage-vcl}
 To review an individual snippet, enter the following API call in a terminal:

 	curl -X GET -s https://api.fastly.com/service/<Service ID>/version/<Editable Version #>/snippet/<Snippet Name e.g my_regular_snippet> -H "Fastly-Key:FASTLY_API_TOKEN"